weavejester/ragtime/README.md

 Migrations are maps that contain three keys:

 * `:id`   - a unique ID for the migration
-* `:up`   - a function that takes a database connection and applies the migration to the database
+* `:up`   - a function that applies the migration to a database
-* `:down` - a function that takes a database connection and rolls back the migration
+* `:down` - a function that rolls back the migration in a database

 Ragtime comes with a way of loading SQL migrations from files, and applying them to a SQL database.